Alfresco/docs-alfresco/transform-service/latest/config/index.md

-The following sections will show how to create a direct Local transform pipeline, a Local transform failover or a Local transform override, but remember that they will not be used if the Transform Service (ATS) with the T-Router is able to do the transform and is enabled:
+The following sections will show how to create a direct Local transform pipeline, a Local transform failover or a Local transform override, but remember that they will not be used if the Transform Service (ATS) with the T-Router is able to do the transform and is enabled (i.e. in `alfresco-global.properties`):

 ```text
 transform.service.enabled=true